 The organization's approach to the planning of production and service provision was documented in the QMS, with procedures for document management, risk management, product production, material verification, process validation, monitoring, inspection, and test activities.
-The organization had documented a procedure for risk management that involved a risk assessment committee that included medical expertise if and when needed.
-The non-conformity identified was successfully addressed by a CAPA process.
+The nonconformities identified during the inspection were addressed through a CAPA plan.